golebiowskipj/currencies-converter/README.md

 Libraries like translations, ui-kit or even using typescript would never be used for this solution.

+At the same time, I didn't want to put much effort in things like pixel perfect icons (flags etc.) or whole country codes list so I just used simplies possible solution.

 ## Setup

 - clone the repository